benwiz/graphics/README.md

 ## To Do

-- Feature Detections
+- Partition
-  - Actually use CV
+  - Clojure delaunay triangulation not working so try: https://github.com/jdiemke/delaunay-triangulator.
 - Color
   - Randomly sample to speed up